At a glance

 What is being tested?

-The insulin-like growth factor-1 (IGF-1) test is an indirect measure of the average amount of growth hormone (GH) being produced by the body.
-IGF-1 and GH are peptide , small proteins that are vital for normal bone and tissue growth and development.
+Insulin-like growth factor-1 (IGF-1) and growth hormone are that are vital for normal bone and tissue growth and development.
 GH is produced by the pituitary gland, a grape-sized gland located at the base of the brain behind the bridge of your nose.
 GH is secreted into the bloodstream in pulses throughout the day and night with peaks that occur mostly during the night.
 IGF-1 is produced by the liver and to a lesser degree by skeletal muscles, primarily in response to GH stimulation.
 It mediates many of the actions of GH, stimulating the growth of bones and other tissues and promoting the production of lean muscle mass.
-IGF-1 mirrors GH excesses and deficiencies, but its level is stable throughout the day, making it a useful indicator of average GH levels.
+The blood level of IGF-1 mirrors GH levels.
+However, unlike GH the blood IGF-1 level is stable and does not fluctuate throughout the day.

-Deficiencies early in life can inhibit bone growth and overall development and can result in a child with a shorter than normal stature.
+Deficiencies early in life can inhibit bone growth and overall development and can result in a child with a short stature.
 In adults, decreased production can lead to low bone densities, less muscle mass and altered lipids.

 How is the sample collected for testing?